tspm-io/tspm/docs/grammar-author-tips.md

 Which prevents changes to the given files from being shown when using `git diff` or in verbose commits.

+### Unit testing

+`tree-sitter-cli` has a `test` command for running unit tests.
+The tree-sitter docs have a good [section][tstestsection] on it.
+A lesser-known flag on `tree-sitter test` is the `-u` option.
+It updates any files with failing tests in place.
+This updated reformats the tests into a consistent style.

+I recommend **never** writing expected unit test results by hand.
+Instead, use the playground to inspect the syntax tree for a test case and then use `tree-sitter test -u` to update the test file.

+### Integration testing

+Many grammar repositories run _integration_ tests: tests of the parser's pass/fail rate against an established code-base in the language.
+Large libraries and frameworks are good targets for these integration tests.
+See the `tree-sitter-elixir` integration test [script][elixir-integration-tests] for an example.

 ### The `sep1` rule

 Languages often-times have syntax that supports a set of comma-separated